-The one-forms dS, dT, dV, and dP are all grady one-forms, so you can integrate them globally, without specifying the path along which the integral is taken.
-When these variables take on the values implied by figure 4, if you integrate them “by eye” you can see that T is large along the top of the diagram, V is large along the right edge, and P is large when the temperature is high and/or the volume is small.
+The one-forms dS, dT, dV, and dP are all grady one-forms, so you can integrate them without specifying the path along which the integral is taken.
+The answer depends on the limits of integration, i.e. the endpoints of the path, not on the details of the path.
+When these variables take on the values implied by figure 4, you can integrate them “by eye” by counting steps.
+You can see that T is large along the top of the diagram, V is large along the right edge, and P is large when the temperature is high and/or the volume is small.

 Here’s a point that is just a technicality now, but will be important later: These diagrams are meant to portray the one-forms directly.
 They portray the corresponding scalars T, V, and P only indirectly.

 Figure 5 shows the difference between a grady one-form and an ungrady one-form.